X

 Today’s customers use multiple channels — laptops, smartphones, brick-and-mortar stores and much more — to interact with brands.
 According to a recent report from Google, 90 percent of consumers use multiple devices to accomplish a single task online.

-To effectively reach their audiences, companies need to use these numerous channels.
+To effectively reach their audiences, companies need to use a cross channel marketing strategy.
 While using multiple channels is a smart approach, the most successful brands use a strategy called omnichannel marketing.
 Check out the topis this article will cover:

 What Is Omnichannel Marketing?